Lauki Ki Subzi(Bottle Gourd Curry), a no-onion no-garlic curry in Indian Spices for everyday meals or fasting festivals like Navaratri

-Let’s see the ingredients and method for making this simple and healthy dish.
+Let’s see the ingredients and method for Lauki Ki Subzi(Bottle Gourd curry)

 Refer to the images at the end of the method.
 Scroll or click on the images for caption

-Since it is a no onion-no garlic recipe you can make this vegetable during fasts along with kutte(buckwheat flour) or singhade(water chestnut flour) ke paranthe or poori(Indian Flatbreads) and add spices as per your choice.
-Replace sendha namak with salt.
-Also, if you omit tomato and turmeric if you don’t use these during fasting.
+Since it is a no onion-no garlic recipe you can make this vegetable during fasts along with kutte(buckwheat flour) or singhare(water chestnut flour) ke paranthe or poori(Indian Flatbreads).
+Add spices as per your choice and preferences.
+Replace sendha namak with table salt.
+Also, you can skip tomato and turmeric if you don’t use these during fasting.